dertin/hfsm/README.md

 ### Transition

-`Transition`s define how the HFSM moves between states.
-They can be:
+`Transition`s define how the HFSM (Hierarchical Finite State Machine) navigates between states and superstates.
+There are three main types of transitions:

+- **`ToState(next_state: String)`**:
-- `ToState`: Move to a specific `State` within the current `SuperState`
+  - This transition moves the HFSM to a specific `State` within the current `SuperState`.
+The state identified by `next_state` will be executed next, and the HFSM will remain within the current `SuperState`.

-- `ToSuperState`: Move to a specific `State` within a different `SuperState`
+- **`ToSuperState { call_super_state: String, call_state: Option<String>, next_state: Option<String> }`**:
+  - This transition moves the HFSM from the current `SuperState` to another `SuperState` specified by `call_super_state`.
+  - If `call_state` is provided, the transition will begin with that specific `State` within the new `SuperState`.
+Otherwise, it will start from the initial state of the `SuperState`.
+  - If `next_state` is provided, the HFSM will register a callback.
+Once the `call_super_state` has completed all its states, the HFSM will return to the original `SuperState` and continue execution from `next_state`.

+- **`Complete`**:
-- `Complete`: Finish execution of the current `SuperState`
+  - This transition signifies the completion of the current `SuperState`.
+  - If a callback has been registered (from a previous `ToSuperState` transition), the HFSM will return to the `SuperState` and `State` specified by the callback and continue execution from there.
+  - If no callback is registered, the HFSM will terminate, as there are no more states to execute.

 ### Context

-The `Context` allows sharing and manipulating data between states.
-It implements the `HFSMContext` trait to provide custom functionality.
+The `Context` is a fundamental component in the HFSM (Hierarchical Finite State Machine) framework.
+It acts as a shared repository for data that needs to be accessed and manipulated by different states during the execution of state transitions.

+#### Implementations:

+The `StateContext` trait defines the interface that any context implementation must provide.
+It includes methods for setting, getting, and removing key-value pairs within the context.

+Included implementations:

+1. **`InMemoryStateContext`:**
+   - This is an in-memory implementation of the `StateContext`, optimized for scenarios where the context's lifecycle is tied to the runtime of the state machine.
+   - It uses a `HashMap` under the hood to store key-value pairs and is capable of handling various types of data through the use of `StateData`.
+   - `InMemoryStateContext` is suitable for most applications where the context does not need to persist beyond the state machine's execution.